1337est/dotfiles/README.md

 ### **`Videos`**

+A directory for organizing video files, such as tutorials, movies, and personal recordings.

 ```bash
  adrian
 ├──  Videos
 ```

-A directory for organizing video files, such as tutorials, movies, and personal recordings.

 ### **`Templates`**

+Contains template files for quick use, including:

 ```bash
  adrian